Kowloon Mosque and Islamic Centre

 105 Nathan Road, Tsim Sha Tsui, Kowloon

-- When entering the masjid, visitors should take off their shoes according to custom and enter barefoot.
+• When entering the mosque, please remove your shoes according to custom and enter barefoot.

 Back